heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 18. KG Applications in Baidu (Chinese) [[Link](https://mp.weixin.qq.com/s/z3cp4PaAsA2zGLlgfYAtTg)]
 19. Paper Digest (Database area) [[Link](https://www.paperdigest.org/category/database/)]
 20. Complex Network (Collection of Notes and Tutorials) [[GitHub](https://github.com/LiuChuang0059/Complex-Network)]
+21. INTRODUCTION TO GENERATIVE AI (NTU, Prof HUNG-YI LEE) [[Syllabus and Course Materials of Spring 2024](https://speech.ee.ntu.edu.tw/~hylee/genai/2024-spring.php)]
+> * A very good and brief overview of Genearative AI!
+After listening to this course, you are able to clarify the important concepts in generative AI.
+For example, you can at least tell the difference between prompt engineering and fine-tuning (I think this is a very common mistake made by most people and even papers XD)

 ## Useful Tools or APIs